Abhi-CodesCode/Dimo-wallet/README.md

 ## Getting Started

-To get started with Demo Wallet, follow these steps:
+To get started with Dimo Wallet, follow these steps:
 1. Clone the repository.
 2. Set up dependencies by running `flutter pub get`.
 3. Run the app on your preferred emulator or physical device.